 - Good-Till-Cancelled (GTC): This is an order that will remain open until you actively close the open order.

 - Immediate-or-Cancel (IOC):: This order is designed to be filled instantly and at the best price.
-If any part of the order remains unfilled then the remainder will be cancelled.
+If any part of the order remains unfilled then the remainder will be canceled.
 This order type allows for partial order execution.

 - Fill or Kill (FOK): Finally, the FOK order is designed to be filled entirely and at the best price or not at all.
 This is very similar to the IOC order with the exception that it does not allow partial orders to be executed.

 On top of this, you can also choose how such orders are executed.
-For instance, with your Limit and Conditional order you’re able to choose the “Post Only” option.
+For instance, with your Limit and Conditional order, you’re able to choose the “Post Only” option.
 This will ensure that when the order is executed, it will be done as a “market maker” and you will benefit from the maker fee.

 Additionally, you also have the option of making your limit order a “Reduce Only” order.
 This essentially means that the order will only execute only if it would reduce your position.
-If the order position were to be increased due to the market, then this would be amended down or cancelled entirely.
+If the order position were to be increased due to the market, then this would be amended down or canceled entirely.

 A similar parameter exists on the Condition order, called “Close on Trigger”, which can be used in conjunction with your conditional stop losses.
 This ensures that your stop losses reduce the position with no extra order increases.

-This let’s you calculate your crypto Profit / Loss (P/L) and return on investment (ROI) target levels.
+This lets you calculate your crypto Profit / Loss (P/L) and return on investment (ROI) target levels.
 It can also be used to determine your liquidation levels.